chaohanch/chaohanch.github.io/_pages/publications.md

 No exclusive access to phonemes with the varying-standards MMN paradigm. (in revision)

-Feedback explicitness, working memory, and explicit Knowledge in classroom-based second language Mandarin tone learning. (in review)
+Feedback explicitness, working memory, and explicit knowledge in classroom-based second language Mandarin tone learning. (in review)

 <h2 id="active">